cnpem/ssc-raft/README.md

 The prerequisite for installing `ssc-raft` module `sscRaft` is `C`, `C++`, `CUDA` and `Python 3`.

+The following `SSC` modules are used:
+    - `ssc-commons`

-The following `CUDA` modules are used:
+The following modules are used:
     - `CUBLAS`
     - `CUFFT`
     - `PTHREADS`